papiyamohod/shufflingproject/README.md

 # Shuffling Project

-## About this Project
 **Author**: [Papiya Mohod](https://github.com/papiyamohod)

-**Description**:
+## Description
-This project is a simple HTML, CSS, and JavaScript web page that displays a list of people assigned to various rooms and beds.
+Hi I am Papiya Mohod I made this project which is a simple HTML, CSS, and JavaScript web page that displays a list of people assigned to various rooms and beds.
 The main feature of this webpage is a "Shuffle" button that randomizes the names within the list while keeping the room and bed assignments static.

 ## Project Structure